dxw/playbook/src/tech/support-and-on-call.md

 As with in-hours support, we use monitoring and alerts to notify you when an issue occurs via Opsgenie, and provide [runbooks](https://git.govpress.com/ops/docs) to help you respond to those issues.
 The difference to in-hours support is that you’ll only be alerted when a high-severity issue occurs, and you aren’t expected to take any action out of hours unless alerted.

 Outside office hours, the expected response depends on the severity of the incident.
-We have a set of factors that determine the severity of an incident, and have included these in our [service level agreement](https://contracts.dxw.com/service_level_agreement.md).
+We have a set of factors that determine the severity of an incident, and have included these in our [Service Level Agreement](https://contracts.dxw.com/service_level_agreement.md).

 ## On call escalation

 While you are on call there is also a second line on call rota formed of senior members of the technical operations team.
 Opsgenie will alert them if you do not acknowledge an alert within 5 minutes.
 This is to make sure that alerts are dealt with in a timely manner.
 You should not feel bad about missing an Opsgenie alert.
 This is one of the reasons why we have the second line rota.